-UK retail sales for the year to July grew by 4%, up from -37% in June, as stores traded for their first full month since before lockdown began.
-However, growth is expected to dip to down to -5% in August, according to the CBI, which surveyed 133 businesses across retail, wholesale and auto for its latest Distributive Trades Survey.
+The balance of retailers reporting year-on-year growth in sales rose to +4% UK retail sales for the year to July, up from -37% in June, as stores traded for their first full month since before lockdown began.
+However, this figure is expected to dip to down to -5% in August, according to the CBI, which surveyed 133 businesses across retail, wholesale and auto for its latest Distributive Trades Survey.

 The surprising improvement of UK retail sales overall is thought to be mostly down to a sharp increase in grocery sales, as well as an uplift in purchases of DIY equipment, hardware and flowers and cards.
 Fashion and footwear brands are still facing large declines, although they have been less dramatic than those experienced in the past few months.

-As expected, ecommerce sales remained buoyant in the year to July at +48%, down by just two percentage points from June and is predicted to see a big boost of +61% in August.
+As expected, ecommerce sales remained buoyant in the year to July (balance of +48%), down by just two percentage points from June and is predicted to see a big boost in August (balance of 61%).

 Three quarters of global consumers are not planning to reduce their spending during Christmas 2020